• Skip to primary navigation

 Instructions

-1. Add the everything to the pot: Add the rice to the pot, sprinkle with the salt, then stir in the coconut milk and the water.
+1. Everything in the pot: Add the rice to an Instant Pot or other pressure cooker, sprinkle with the salt, then stir in the coconut milk and the water.
 (The coconut cream may be thick - keep stirring until it is mostly broken up.)

-2. Pressure cook the rice for 4 minutes, with a 10 minute natural pressure release: Lock the lid and pressure cook on high pressure for 4 minutes.
-Turn off warming mode and let pressure come down for 10 minutes, then quick release any remaining pressure in the pot.
-Fluff the rice with a fork and serve.
+2. Pressure cook for 4 minutes, with a 10 minute natural release: Lock the lid and pressure cook on high pressure for 4 minutes.
+(Use Manual, Pressure Cook, or Pressure Cook - Custom mode in an Instant Pot).
+Let the pressure come down for 10 minutes, then quick release any remaining pressure in the pot.
+Fluff the rice with a fork, serve, and enjoy!

 Notes

-Make sure to use coconut milk, not Cream of Coconut, a sweetened ingredient for use in Pina Coladas.
-Tools
+Make sure to use coconut milk, not sweetened Cream of Coconut, which is for Pina Coladas.

 • Prep Time: 5 minutes